supabase/supabase-grafana/README.md

 # `supabase-grafana`

-Observability for your Supabase project, using Prometheus/Grafana, collecting [~200 metrics](./docs/metrics.md) at a granularity of 1 minute:
+Observability for your Supabase project and VLLM servers, using Prometheus/Grafana, collecting [~200 metrics](./docs/metrics.md) at a granularity of 1 minute:

 ![./docs/supabase-grafana.png](./docs/supabase-grafana.png)

+## VLM Server Monitoring

+This monitoring solution now supports monitoring VLLM servers alongside Supabase projects.
+You can monitor any server that exposes Prometheus-compatible metrics on a `/metrics` endpoint.

 For more information, see our [documentation](https://supabase.com/docs/guides/telemetry/metrics)